 weekly, monthly, and at the end of each 9-week period.
 Some awards may include

-“Bucket Filler” awards, Weekly V.I.Ps, Citizenship awards and Character Champion
+“Bucket Filler” award, Weekly V.I.P, Citizenship award and Character Champion award.

-Visitation - Should you be visiting the school, for
+- Should you be visiting the school, for any reason,

 issued ID in order to enter the building.
-We appreciate you NOT going back to the
+We appreciate you NOT going to the classrooms

-visits to the classroom must be pre-arranged with your child’s teacher
+classroom must be pre-arranged with your child’s teacher first.

 Security - All doors at Clearmount will be locked